BBQtime/deformable-convolution-network-DCN-for-head-and-neck-tumor-segmentation/README.md

 The experiments was conducted using 'nnUNet' as a training pipeline and baseline.
 Please install nnUNet first and copy the DCN codes from this repo to your nnUNet folder.

 To train, please run trainer 'nnUNetTrainerV2_200_DCN'.

 The image modality order should be: CT, PET, T1 and T2.
+The first two input channels will go through a normal convolution block while the last two channels(T1 and T2) will go to a deformable convolution block.
+At the end of the first block of UNet the feature maps will be concatenated.

 For guides of nnUNet please check https://github.com/MIC-DKFZ/nnUNet.